Chae Soo-bin: 2016–2019: Rising popularity and breakthrough

 In January 2017, she took on her first prime-time leading role in the historical television series The Rebel.
 The series was a modest success and led to a rise in popularity for Chae.
 She then starred in KBS2's youth romance drama Strongest Deliveryman, and MBC's romantic comedy drama I'm Not a Robot.
+Also in 2017, Chae starred in the first episode of the eighth season of the KBS2 anthology series KBS Drama Special, "If We Were a Season."

 In 2018, Chae starred in the airport-themed drama Where Stars Land.
 Her performance won her the Excellence Award at the SBS Drama Awards.
 Chae and co-star Lee Je-hoon were also appointed honorary ambassadors of Incheon International Airport.
 After the expiration of her management contract with Toin Entertainment in December 2018, Chae joined King Kong by Starship in January 2019.